 The Best Places to Travel in April

 April is the best time to visit Maui purely for the insane lineup of festivals and activities planned this month.
-Make your home base the year-old Westin Nanea Ocean Villas on Kaanapali Beach.
+Make your home base the Westin Nanea Ocean Villas on Kaanapali Beach.
 We wouldn’t blame you if you never left your oceanfront cabana or lagoon pool, but you’d be remiss not to explore the cultural offerings outside the resort.
 Kick it all off at Mele Mei, a two-month event that celebrates Hawaiian culture and music.
 Foodies should hit up the Maui County Agricultural Festival, which features cooking demonstrations, livestock exhibits, and food stalls with some of the island’s freshest bites as well as the East Maui Taro Festival to taste taro cinnamon rolls, watch hula performances, shop for handmade local crafts, and try your hand at lauhala weaving, poi pounding, and kapa making.

 RELATED: The Best Hotels in Hawaii